Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: The Model

 Here, $V_p$ is the $p$-brane worldvolume, which can be ignored subsequently, and $g_{YM}$ is the Yang-Mills coupling given by,

-hence, the relation $g_{YM}^2\,\sim\,g_s$, that forms the basis for the gauge/gravity duality; is established.
-This expression reduces to the $10\,d$ $\mathcal{N}\,=\,1$ Super Yang-Mills action.
-Moreover, since the mass of the string is proportional to its length, {the closer the branes, the less massive the attached strings} may be \cite{Witten1, Taylor}.
-Thus, for stacks of $N$ D$p$-branes, we have $\text{U}(1)^N$ gauge groups on its worldvolume which can be decomposed as $\text{U}(N)=\text{SU}(N)\times\text{U}(1)$.
-That can further be decomposed into standard model symmetry depending on the number of D$p$-branes crossing each other \cite{Lust}.
-Now we modify Eq.(\ref{t}) with a tachyon potential $V(\phi)$ \cite{Garousi}, with $\phi$ the tachyon field
+hence, the relation $g_{YM}^2\,\sim\,g_s$, that forms the basis for the gauge/gravity duality is established.
+Since the mass of the string is proportional to its length, {the closer the branes, the less massive the attached strings} may be \cite{Witten1, Taylor}.
+Therefore, for stacks of $N$ D$p$-branes, we have $\text{U}(1)^N$ gauge groups on its worldvolume which can be decomposed as $\text{U}(N)=\text{SU}(N)\times\text{U}(1)$.
+That can further be decomposed into standard model symmetry depending on the number of D$p$-branes crossing each other \cite{Lust, Chatzistavrakidis:2011gs, Ibanez:2001nd, Antoniadis:2002qm}.
+Now we modify Eq.(\ref{t}) with a tachyon potential $V(\phi)$ \cite{Garousi} to induce color confinement, with $\phi$ the tachyon field

 in the last step, we considered slowly varying tachyons with a constant dilaton field $\langle\phi_d\rangle$.
 At the minimum of the potential $V(\phi_0)$ the action disappears \cite{Sent2,Sent1,Recknagel}.
 Also, the potential is symmetric under $\phi_0\,\rightarrow\,-\phi$, with maximum at $\phi\,=\,0$ and minimum at $\phi_0\,=\,\pm a$.
-We will disregard the first term and consider only the gauge fields propagating on the D$p$ worldvolume for the analysis because the gauge field is enough for the current study.
-Additionally, we introduce a dimensionless function $G(\phi)\,=\,(2\pi\alpha')^2V(\phi)$, which will be referred to as the \textit{color dielectric function} that drives the confinement and deconfinement transitions.
-Consequently,
+We will disregard the first term and consider only the gauge fields propagating on the D$p$ worldvolume for the analysis, because the gauge field is enough for the current study.
+The background dilaton field $\phi_d(z)$ is incorporated into the effective color dielectric function via $G(\phi,z) = e^{-\phi_d(z)} (2\pi\alpha')^2 V(\phi)$.
+Evaluated on-shell, this defines a scale-dependent coupling $G(\phi(z))$.
+Thus, the dilaton controls the $z$-dependence of the gauge coupling without modifying the AdS metric.
+This is consistent with standard soft-wall AdS/QCD treatments, where conformal symmetry breaking is encoded in background fields rather than in the geometry.
+Adopting the conventional normalization in string units, $(2\pi\alpha')^2 = 1$ and $\langle\phi_d\rangle$ the relation simplifies to $G(\phi) = V(\phi)$, rendering $G(\phi)$ dimensionless.
+Consequently, we have,

 for $T_p\,=\,1$.
-Comparing Eqs.(\ref{tc}) and (\ref{td}), we can identify the \textit{higher dimensional operator}, $H_{\mu\nu}H^{\mu\nu}$ with $G(\phi)$ and the glueball field $\varphi$ with the tachyonic field $\phi$.
-Introducing the kinetic energy component of the tachyon field into the last step of Eq.(\ref{tb}), we studied the phenomenology of confinement in references \cite{Issifu,Issifu1,Issifu2,Issifu3,dielectric-f}.
+Introducing the kinetic energy component and the tachyon potential into the last step of Eq.(\ref{tb}), we recover the Lagrangian density in references \cite{Issifu, Issifu1, Issifu2, Issifu3, dielectric-f} used in studying color confinement.